Skip to content

 bbox_to_extent(bbox)

-Helper function to reorder a list of coordinates from [W,S,E,N] to [W,E,S,N]
+Reorder a list of coordinates from [W,S,E,N] to [W,E,S,N].

 Parameters: